MartinKHovden/m3h3/docs/source/electro_guide.rst

     I_s_1 = Expression("t >= start ? (t <= (duration + start) ? amplitude : 0.0) : 0.0",
                 t=Constant(0.0),
-                start=0.0,
+                start=start_time,
                 duration=1,
                 amplitude=10,
                 degree=0)

     I_s_2 = Expression("t >= start ? (t <= (duration + start) ? amplitude : 0.0) : 0.0",
                 t=Constant(0.0),
-                start=0.0,
+                start=start_time,
                 duration=0.5,
                 amplitude=5,
                 degree=0)

 Note that the string in expression can be any expression allowed in c++.
+Also note that the time variable in the expression is set to the start time object.
+This is important so that the time is syncronized with the internal time of m3h3.

 The stimuluses can now be applied to the subdomains via the Markerwise class

 .. code-block:: python